CN2F: A Cloud-Native Cellular Network Framework: Overview

-\paragraph{Security} Similar to \textit{privileged: true} in the docker-compose file, we define a \textit{securityContext} in the pod definition file, which conducts Kubernetes to run the containers in privileged mode.
-This is required for containers to have some capabilities, such as system administrator (sysadmin), to operate as expected (see lines 26 and 27 in Fig.~\ref{fig:mme}).
+Similar to \texttt{privileged: true} in the docker-compose file, we define a \texttt{securityContext} in the pod definition file, which conducts Kubernetes to run the containers in privileged mode.
+This is required for containers to have some capabilities, such as system administrator (sysadmin), to operate as expected (see \circled{3}).